makinacorpus/php-goat/README.md

    independent package as well `makinacorpus/goat-domain`.
  - Name normalization feature as been moved to the `makinacorpus/normalization` package.
+ - New `makinacorpus/message` package now contains the shared message envelope and associated interfaces.
+ - New `makinacorpus/event-store` package now contains the event store and the projector API.
+Please note that the project API itself might end up being deprecated if we don't have any new use case.
  - Lots of other dead code pieces will be trashed away.
  - It will mostly remain only the command bus, dispatcher, message broker, event store and normalization API.